Oka Oori Katha

-Venkaiah (Vasudeva Rao) and his son Kistaiah (Narayana Rao) live in a village.
-Venkaiah lives in a queer world of his own.
+Venkayya (Vasudeva Rao) and his son Kistayya (Narayana Rao) live in a village.
+Venkayya lives in a queer world of his own.
 They have learnt to conquer hunger and are mentally strong.
 They consider that the poor farmers are fools to work for the rich and suffer.
-Kistaiah wants to marry Nilamma (Mamata Shankar).
+Kistayya wants to marry Nilamma (Mamata Shankar).
 The father does not like the marriage.
-Kistaiah refuses and marries Nilamma.
+Kistayya refuses and marries Nilamma.

 Nilamma tries to control the family.
-Venkaiah does not change.
-Kistaiah stands between them.
+Venkayya does not change.
+Kistayya stands between them.
 There is bitterness in the family.
 In course of time, Nilamma conceives.
 One day, they find Nilamma in acute pain.
 The father refuses to call a midwife and Nilamma dies.
 They decide to conduct funeral rites for Nilamma.
 They go begging around the village and gather some money and decide to spend it on drinks.